tcamise-gpsw/test_publish_kmp/README.md

 Let's trying following [these steps](https://vanniktech.github.io/gradle-maven-publish-plugin/central/).

 I've registered and verified Sonatype to my Github Ac  count.
 I've created and distributed a GPG key (via WSL).
-Password is "password".
 These credentials are stored in my global (per-user) `gradle.properties`

 Publishing to local Maven and consuming via ComposeApp is working.

-Next...publish to Maven Central.
+Next...publish to Maven Central via `gradle :capitalizeLib:publishToMavenCentral`

+Once it is validated by Sonatype, click Publish.
+It's available [here]()